LuKks/gcrypt/README.md

 Makes easy to work with fully encrypted git repositories.\
 It uses [spwhitton/git-remote-gcrypt](https://github.com/spwhitton/git-remote-gcrypt), so check it out.\
 The unique disadvantage that I noticed pushing is a bit slow but not big deal.\
-Using your PGP key for encryption, if you have multiple keys read [git-remote-gcrypt](https://github.com/spwhitton/git-remote-gcrypt).
+Using your GPG key for encryption, if you have multiple keys read [git-remote-gcrypt](https://github.com/spwhitton/git-remote-gcrypt).

 ## Examples
 #### Create a new encrypted repository